Former BBC Executive Behind GB News Ad Boycott Campaign

-Yesterday companies considering an ad boycott of GB News clearly irritated the broadcaster, with Andrew Neil taking to Twitter to point out the hypocrisy of Ikea.
+Yesterday companies considering an ad boycott of GB News clearly irritated the broadcaster, with Andrew Neil taking to Twitter to point out the hypocrisy of IKEA.
 Guido can now reveal the campaigner behind the boycott website may have ulterior motives for trying to take down the new competitive channel: they’re a former senior BBC producer.

 The website BoycottGBNews.org, which has spent the last 24 hours celebrating various corporate boycotts, says it is a “campaigning website from Ripples”.
 A quick search of Companies House shows Ripples Campaigning was co-founded, and is run, by Louise Wikstrom.
 Louise, who appears to be their only employee, was a senior content producer at BBC Worldwide for three years.